 “All we can really do is work with the output of the overnight processing.”

 The data set was so large and unwieldy and the company was so focused on the single output (which again, was very impactful!), that considering other uses caused their heads to spin.
 It would take too much work to get those kinds of answers.
 The processing alone could take days to weeks.
 It’s understandable why they hadn’t considered all of the value they could get from this data given their acceptance of so many technological limitations.
 However, it’s a shame and a mistake that could be costing this company incredible data value and insights that could quite literally transform their business.

 What if you had the ability to speed up data processing by a factor of 10?
 100?
 1000?
 What if overnight batches became real-time, even UI-time output?
 How would that change your world of possibilities with your data?
 What ideas have you not considered because it would just be too hard to process with your current technology?

-Like my 9 year old son picking up the TV remote and opening my eyes to what’s possible, Molecula is saving our customers from the current pains of the status quo of data access with its Cloud Data Access platform.
+Like my 9 year old son picking up the TV remote and opening my eyes to what’s possible, Molecula is saving our customers from the current pains of the status quo of data access with its feature extraction and storage platform.

 Want to hear how we do it?
 Let’s schedule a time to start the conversation and help you maximize your data ROI.

 How can we help you re-think your big data mindset?